UlfarErl/lampgpt/README.md

 cd ..

 echo 'OPENAI_API_KEY=PUT_YOUR_API_KEY_HERE' > .env
+echo 'ANTHROPIC_API_KEY=PUT_YOUR_API_KEY_HERE' > .env
 ./lampgpt.py -t zork1.log -S hardyboys zork1
 ./lampgpt.py -t starcross.log starcross
 ```

 ## Example Transcripts
 There are some transcripts of examples of gameplay in the playlogs directory.
+My favorite rewrite, so far, is from Zork1 when playing in a Terry Pratchett style:
+> |> **move rug**
+> Summoning every ounce of your strength and channeling the spirit of a thousand
+> interior decorators, you heave the rug aside.

-For example, below is a section from Starcross in the style of a high space opera.
+As another example, below is a section from Starcross in the style of a high space opera.
 > |> **starboard**
+> Storage Chamber
-> Storage Chamber You've ventured into the compact storage chamber of the
+> You've ventured into the compact storage chamber of the
 > Starcross, a repository of tools and gear essential for the intrepid explorer.
 > The only passage retreats to port, back towards the heart of the ship.
 Suspended
 > on a rack, your space suit awaits, a sentinel of fabric and metal poised for